Aikatya/watering-code/README.md

+#Irrigation system
-This repository contains several iterations of Arduino code I wrote for a home watering system with an LCD display
+This repository contains several iterations of Arduino code I wrote for a home irrigation system with an LCD display